-March 27, 1968 (54 years old)
+March 27, 1968 (56 years old)

-Board Member and Co-Chairman of the Board of Axtel since February 2016 (7 years).
+Board Member and Co-Chairman of the Board of Axtel since February 2016 (8 years).

 CEO of ALFA, S.A.B. de C.V.
 (ALFA).
-Chairman of the Board of the Universidad de Monterrey (UDEM) and Co-Chairman of Nemak.
-Member of the Boards of ALFA, Alpek, Cydsa, Grupo Aeroportuario del Pacífico and Vitro.
+Chairman of the Board of Universidad de Monterrey (UDEM) and Chairman of the Board of Directors of Controladora Axtel, ALFA, and Alpek.
+Member of the Boards of Nemak, Cydsa, and Vitro.

-Mr. Fernández Garza holds a degree in Economics from Notre Dame University and an MBA from ITESM and Georgetown University.
+He holds a Bachelor's degree in Economics from the University of Notre Dame, a Master's degree in Administration from ITESM, and an MBA from Georgetown University.